These Women Built Careers In Retail. The Pandemic Tore Through Their Stores

 "This is one of those times in life that you just don't see coming," Newcomb says.
 Now 67, she's faced several personal crises on top of the pandemic, including a diagnosis of breast cancer.

-Over the years, she's worked what she calls odd jobs: in a restaurant kitchen, at a salvage shop she ran with her husband in Oregon.
+Over the years, she has worked what she calls odd jobs: in a restaurant kitchen, at a salvage shop she ran with her husband in Oregon.
 She got an interior design degree, but time and again came back to sales work: a furniture store, then J.C.
 Penney.
-Newcomb was in her 60s, when she and her husband separated.
+Newcomb was in her 60s when she and her husband separated.

 Feeling lost, she did what she knew she could do well: retail.
 Newcomb got an apartment with her daughter, tied a nice old scarf around her neck and walked to Macy's at a nearby outdoor mall.
 She got hired for the holidays and stayed — and soon got promoted to handbag specialist.